spencermefford/react-todo-list/README.md

 ## A React Todo List

 Creating my own Todo List from scratch.
+I used Immutable.js to avoid any mutations.

 ### Setup
  - Install and use Node.js LTS